 I’m so ready for spring, and last weekend I needed a Beauty Break.
 Badly.
 I’m not talking about manicures or makeovers.
 A new ‘do or fancy frock may make me feel all togged down, as Mama Lou would say, but later, if I couldn’t afford it, I’m left feeling all bogged down.
 I’m talking about focusing on beauty.

 Thankfully, the world brims with it.
 Somewhere—whether in urban parks or suburban backyards—there’s a place to look up at blue and out at green.
 To breathe.
 To relax.
 To enjoy.
 For free.
 Or almost at the legendary La Mamounia Marrakech.

 Voted “Best Urban Hotel in the World” by Condé Nast Traveler in 2013, the hotel was, until 1923, the palace of Prince Moulay Mamoun, son of Sultan Sidi Mohamed Ben Abdellah, ruler of Marrakech in the 18th century.
 I was treated like a queen last Saturday though I wasn’t there for the 750 dirham/$78 USD lunch buffet by the pool nor for a room (starting at just under 500 Euro per night).

-Winston Churchill loved painting there and, as Con Coughlin reported in The Telegraph, invited President FDR to meet him there where they made history.
+Winston Churchill loved painting there.
+He called Marrakesh “the Paris of the Sahara” and, as Con Coughlin reported in The Telegraph, invited President FDR to meet him there where they made history.

 Other guests have included Sean Connery, Kate Winslet and Hitchcock’s cast of The Man Who Knew Too Much.
 While directing Doris Day and Jimmy Stewart some say the king of thrillers decided to make the movie The Birds.
 Judging from fine feathered friends eyeballing me from orange trees and chasing one another under my chair , I see why.
 I loved their singing–my own pre-Grammy show.